 City & County of Swansea

-The National Waterfront Museum was established through a legal and financial partnership between Amgueddfa Cymru – National Museum Wales and the City and County of Swansea, facilitated through a major grant from the Heritage Lottery Fund.
+The National Waterfront Museum was established through a legal and financial partnership between Amgueddfa Cymru – National Museum Wales and the City & County of Swansea, facilitated through a major grant from the Heritage Lottery Fund.

 Since opening in October 2005, the £33.5 million attraction has developed an international reputation for digital interpretation and community engagement.
-Attracting over 250,000 each year, the Museum generates over £7m of local tourist income annually.
+Attracting over 250,000 visitors each year, the Museum generates over £7m of local tourist income annually.